bsc-s2/lua-acid/doc/acid/strutil.md

 byte string.

 **error**:
-An error will be emit if `str` is not a string, or it is not a valid hex.
+An error will be emitted if `str` is not a string, or it is not a valid hex.

 ##  strutil.join